FusionAuth/fusionauth-site/site/_posts/2020-09-22-active-director-connector.md

 * Set the "Reconcile lambda" to the previously created lambda, `ldapconnector` in my case.
 * The "Base structure" to the distinguished name (DN) where you want to start the search for the user.
 To search the entire directory, you'd use a structure such as `DC=piedpiper,DC=com`.
 If you want to search against only engineering, add the organization: `OU=engineering,DC=piedpiper,DC=com`.
 * Update the "System Account DN", which is basically the accounts which searches Active Directory for the user who is authenticating.
 This user needs at least read access to the directory starting at the "Base structure".
 I used the `Admin` account, since this is a tutorial.
 Make sure you use the DN, not just the username; for example: `CN=Admin,OU=engineering,DC=piedpiper,DC=com`.
 You also need to provide the password for this account.
 * Configure the "Login Identifier Attribute".
-This is attribute contains the username.
+This attribute contains the username.
 For my Active Directory instance that is `userPrincipalName`.
 * Set the "Identifying Attribute".
 This is the entry attribute name that is the first component of the DN of entries in the directory. `cn` is the correct value for this Active Directory instance.

 After all of the above are configured, you'll also want to specify which directory attributes will be requested from Active Directory.
 Anything stored in the Active Directory instance can be requested here, as long as the authenticating user has permissions to retrieve the information.
 AWS Microsoft Managed AD [runs Windows Server 2012](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/directory_microsoft_ad.html), so this is [the list of available attributes](https://docs.microsoft.com/en-us/windows/win32/adschema/c-user#windows-server-2012).